oputae/predictions/README.md

    - Connect wallet
    - Sign in with Farcaster
    - Create market with test parameters

+### Market Resolution Process

+**New Coinbase API Integration**:
+- When a market expires, users can click "Resolve Market"
+- Frontend fetches historical price data from Coinbase API for the exact deadline timestamp
+- Uses 1-minute candle data: `[timestamp, low, high, open, close, volume]`
+- Extracts `price_open` for precise deadline-based resolution
+- Calls `resolveMarketWithPrice()` with the historical price
+- No more cross-chain price feed issues or gas estimation problems

+**Benefits**:
+- ✅ **Exact Precision**: Uses price at exact deadline timestamp
+- ✅ **Reliable Data**: Coinbase API is highly reliable and free
+- ✅ **No Gas Issues**: Eliminates complex price feed logic
+- ✅ **Transparent**: Users can verify the exact price used

 2. **Place Bets**
    - Approve USDC (or skip if already approved)